This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-To fully enjoy the holiday season, we recommend taking four days off from your annual leave to complement the Arafat and Eid al-Adha break.
+To fully enjoy the holiday season, we recommend taking three days off from your annual leave to complement the Arafat and Eid al-Adha break.
 Here’s how you can plan your time off:

-By taking these days off from work, you can enjoy a long 9-day holiday that combines Arafat and Bakri Eid celebrations.
-Your last day at work would be Friday, June 23, and you would return to work on Monday, July 3.
+By taking these days off from work, you can enjoy a long holiday that combines Arafat and Bakri Eid celebrations.
+Your last day at work would be Tuesday, June 11, and you would return to work on Monday, June 17.
 Take advantage of this opportunity to relax and celebrate!

 Every year in India, Bakri Eid, or Eid al-Adha, is celebrated with a host of events and activities that bring people together, reflecting the vibrant spirit of the festival.
 One such event is the gathering of people at local mosques or designated open spaces to offer the congregational Eid prayers, known as “Eid Salah.”
 These prayers are typically followed by a sermon, or “khutbah,” which highlights the importance of sacrifice, charity, and unity.